chinenual/synergize/docs/dx2syn.md

 | <tt>"Brass&#9251; &#9251; &#9251; &#9251; &#9251;01"</tt>| <tt>"Brass&#9251;01"</tt> |

-Since a DX7 SYSX can contain up to 32 voices and a Synergy CRT can support only 24 (and depending on their complexity can sometimes fit less into a CRT image), the converter puts the first set of VCE's into the `bar.CRT` and then creates a `bar-2.CRT` for any voices that could not
+Since a DX7 sysex can contain up to 32 voices and a Synergy CRT can support only 24 (and depending on their complexity can sometimes fit less into a CRT image), the converter puts the first set of VCE's into the `bar.CRT` and then creates a `bar-2.CRT` for any voices that could not